Worlds Away (Pablo Cruise album)

 Worlds Away is the fourth and most successful album by the California soft rock group Pablo Cruise.
-The album charted higher than any other of the band's albums, reaching #6 in the United States.
-Three singles were released from the album: "Love Will Find a Way", "Don't Want to Live Without It" and "I Go to Rio", reaching #6, #21, and #46 respectively.
-The title track, "Worlds Away" was not released as a single, but remains a favorite among many fans of the band today.
+The album charted higher than any other of the band's albums, reaching No. 6 in the United States.
+Three singles were released from the album: "Love Will Find a Way", "Don't Want to Live Without It" and "I Go to Rio", reaching Nos.
+6, 21, and 46, respectively.
+The title track, "Worlds Away" was not released as a single but remains a favorite among many fans of the band today.

 Before the album was recorded, original bassist Bud Cockrell left the band and was replaced by Bruce Day.

 Track listing

+All tracks written by Cory Lerios and David Jenkins, except where noted.